 A retail team running a promotional campaign uses a checklist to confirm pricing, offer terms, expiry dates and image licences, while a brand reviewer confirms logo usage, approved colours and tone before the campaign goes live.

 Approval checklists are a built-in feature of Simple Admation.
-Admation lets teams create role-based checklists that become a mandatory part of the marketing approval workflow, so the right checks are always completed before the right sign-off is granted.
+Simple Admation lets teams create role-based checklists that become a mandatory part of the marketing approval workflow, so the right checks are always completed before the right sign-off is granted.
+For a full breakdown of capabilities, see the Approval Checklists feature page.

 Checklists in Simple Admation can be customised for legal, compliance, brand, product, marketing and external stakeholders, and configured to suit each project type.
 Capabilities include:

 Yes.
-Legal, compliance, brand, product and marketing teams each review content against different criteria, so role-based checklists ensure reviewers focus only on relevant requirements.
-This keeps reviews efficient and prevents stakeholders from wading through questions that do not apply to them.
+Legal, compliance, brand, product and marketing teams each review content against very different criteria, so role-based checklists ensure every reviewer focuses only on the checks relevant to them.
+A legal reviewer confirms disclaimers and licensing, a compliance reviewer verifies claims and mandatory disclosures, a brand reviewer checks logo usage and tone, and so on.
+This keeps reviews efficient and prevents stakeholders from wading through questions that do not apply to their role.
+Role-based checklists also improve accountability, because it is clear which team confirmed which requirement, and they make reviews easier to scale as campaign volume grows.

-Marketing approval software can embed checklists directly into approval workflows, requiring reviewers to complete checklist items before they can approve content.
-This guarantees the right checks are completed before the right sign-off is granted, and captures the review as part of the audit trail.
+Marketing approval software can embed checklists directly into the approval workflow, requiring reviewers to complete mandatory checklist items before they are able to approve content.
+This guarantees the right checks are completed before the right sign-off is granted, rather than relying on email threads or memory.
+In Simple Admation, checklists are linked to the correct review groups and approval stages, can be customised by role and project type, and every completed checklist is captured as part of the audit trail.
+The result is a review process that is consistent, traceable and defensible, with each response recorded as evidence that required reviews took place.